This is the story of my husband’s day yesterday, and this is the story of mine:

 His: Benjamin drove a team of fifteen college-aged students out to a cistern work site in a village about an hour away, stopping to pick up more supplies on the way.
 He worked in cooperation with the local foreman in the big project of building another cistern to triple the water 300 families in this town will be receiving into their homes.
 There is something beautiful about helping bring water (because water changes everything, right?) to people.

 Ben left the team and drove to the nearby house of a man, whom we witnessed come to Jesus last summer.
 He’s been reluctant to take the time for discipleship, but Ben has been faithful to keep in contact with him.
 He was welcomed into his home yesterday and introduced to his new “wife” (co-habitation with the facade of marriage is common here).

 “She does not understand about Jesus like you have taught me, Ben.
 I don’t know how to explain it all.
 You’ve got to tell her; will you now?”
-Ben took a seat and began to carefully explain grace vs. works, Jesus as the only mediator between God and man, how the cannon of scripture came to be, the truth of the Word and the hope of eternity with peace, purpose and joy in this life.
+Ben took a seat and began to carefully explain grace vs. works, Jesus, as the only mediator between God and man, how the canon of scripture came to be, the truth of the Word and the hope of eternity with peace, purpose, and joy in this life.
 The wife listened intently, trying to reconcile this with the brand of Mexican Roman Catholicism she has only known.

 Ben felt he said everything in the manner he was supposed to, for that time.
 The husband thanked him and said now he and his wife could talk more and have Ben over again for more conversation.
 There is something beautiful about opening up the well of salvation to another who is lost.